charliek902/STAG/README.md

 # STAG

-This is one of my assignments for my Java module that I undertook during my Masters
+This is the last assignment for the Java module that I undertook during my Masters